 3 Types of Employees: How to Spot the Silent Killer

-1. Engaged Employees -“Engaged employees work with passion and feel a profound connection to their company.
+1. Engaged Employees -“Engaged employees work passionately and feel a profound connection to their company.
 They drive innovation and move the organization forward.”

 2. Disengaged Employees -“Not engaged employees are essentially ‘checked out.’
 They’re sleepwalking through their workday, putting time — but not energy or passion — into their work.”